Smaller

 rockets and space

-Rockets and Space consists of ~100 documents relating to the development of rocketry and space exploration, including publications by Robert Esnault-Peltirie, P. E. Cleator, Frank Melina, Hermann Oberth, Willy Ley, Wernher von Braun, and others.
+Rockets and Space consists of ~100 documents relating to the development of rocketry and space exploration, including publications by Robert Esnault-Peltirie, P. E. Cleator, Richard Feynman, Frank Malina, Hermann Oberth, Willy Ley, Wernher von Braun, and others.
 It includes the first 15 volumes of Journal of the British Interplanetary Society (eight of which are in wrappers), and all 68 issues of Astronautics: The Journal of the American Rocket Society.

 Search for extraterrestrial intelligence